FEUP-LDTS-2023/project-l06gr04/docs/README.md

 - **Different Levels** - The creation of diverse levels with varying degrees of difficulty.
 - **Leaderboard Menu** - Includes a Leaderboard that keeps record of the best scores achieved by players.

+### Planned Features

+All the planned features were successfully implemented.

 ### DESIGN

 #### CODE DUPLICATION